electric-sql/electric/docs/usage/data-modelling/migrations.md

 In practice this means that we only support this subset of DDL actions:

-- `CREATE TABLE` and its associated `ALTER TABLE <table name> ENABLE ELECTRIC` call,
+- `CREATE TABLE` and its associated `ALTER TABLE <table name> ENABLE ELECTRIC` call
-- `ALTER TABLE <electrified table> ADD COLUMN`, and
+- `ALTER TABLE <electrified table> ADD COLUMN`
-- `CREATE INDEX ON <electrified table>`, `DROP INDEX` -- indexes can be created and dropped because they don't affect the data within the electrified tables.
+- `CREATE INDEX ON <electrified table>`, `DROP INDEX`.
+Indexes can be created and dropped because they don't affect the data within the electrified tables.

 ### No default values for columns